phalcon/documentation/docs/db-models.md

 The above example will return only the paid invoices from our table (`inv_status_flag = 1`);

 ### Binding Parameters
 Bound parameters are also supported in [Phalcon\Mvc\Model][mvc-model].
-You are encouraged to use this methodology so as to eliminate the possibility of your code being subject to SQL injection attacks.
+You are encouraged to use this methodology to eliminate the possibility of your code being subject to SQL injection attacks.
 Both `string` and `integer` placeholders are supported.

 !!! info "NOTE"